 You know where this started?
 Vinyl.
 Oh yes, we laughed, when the purists said CDs didn’t sound as good.
 Well, maybe you didn’t, you weren’t born.
 But ask your Dad.
 Those long-haired freaks were right.

 I was going to let this slide, because calls for schools to chase the corporate dollar are nothing new.
 And I like to reserve my outrage for really odious new forms of marketing.
 Not just whacking ads on anything that moves, but the truly insidious slime you don’t really notice until it’s smiling you in the face.
 Like the “charm offensive” aimed at making the French more polite to tourists: now that gives me the heebie-jeebies.
 Polite French people?
 That’s just wrong.
 I like my French arrogant.
 If I ever step off a French airplane and hear, “Missing you already!,” I will take that as a sign of the Apocalypse.

 But to schools.
 This particular push for big business to step in to educate young minds comes from Professor Brian Caldwell, who calls the public funding model “outdated thinking”:

 He says partnerships with business could be valuable for both parties, for example in areas of science and technology.

 “With a company like Rolls Royce you’re getting not only cash support but you’re also getting the opportunity of having top engineers work side by side with your teachers and your students and who also can provide marvellous work experience so yes there is self interest but it’s a self interest that matches the public interest,” he said.

 What really bothers me here is the persistent idea that you can get money from companies for nothing:

 Professor Caldwell doesn’t believe there is danger of too much interference, such as for example fast food companies influencing students’ diets.

 I’m fine with that.
 But I’m not letting one loose in a school without asking: What does it get out of this?
-Or put another way:
+Or put another way: What are we selling?